-The short-term rental market has experienced substantial growth over the last 10-years due in part to the continued popularity of online hosting platforms such as AirBnB, Homeaway, VRBO and others.
-AirBnB for example, which started with a single listing in 2007, now has over 4.8-million listings worldwide.
+The short-term rental market has experienced substantial growth over the last twelve years due in part to the continued popularity of online hosting platforms such as AirBnB, Homeaway, VRBO and others.
+AirBnB for example, which started with a single listing in 2007, now has over 4.8 million listings worldwide.
 While the short-term rental industry has long been a fixture in coastal and resort towns, its growth as an alternative lodging option for travelers in all cities has been primarily since 2014.

 While the growth in short-term rentals has further diversified lodging options and created a revenue opportunity for residents looking to rent extra rooms, this use has been known to result in negative impacts, particularly in single family residential neighborhoods.
 Cities large and small have employed a variety of approaches to regulating this use with varying success.
-In Fullerton, the number of short-term rentals has grown substantially in the last twelve months to an estimated 400+ listings on 320 properties according to analysis performed by Host Compliance, a short-term rental compliance vendor.
-These rentals range from individual bedrooms to entire homes with an average nightly rate of \$119.
-Locations are dispersed throughout the city in various residential zones but are predominantly in the Single-Family Residential (R-1) zones.
+In Fullerton, the number of short-term rentals has grown substantially in the last twelve months to an estimated 400+ listings on 305 properties according to analysis performed by Host Compliance, a short-term rental compliance vendor.
+These rentals range from individual bedrooms to entire homes with an average nightly rate of \$110.
+Locations are dispersed throughout the city in various residential zones but are predominantly in the Single-Family Residential (R-1) zones with whole-house rentals accounting for 79 percent of the rentals in the City.